-As one of only three angels mentioned by name in the Bible, Michael the archangel has an important role in both God’s affairs and human affairs.
+As one of only three high-ranking angels mentioned in the Bible, Michael the archangel has an important role in both God’s affairs and human affairs.

 Of all the angels God created, only three high-ranking angels are mentioned by name in the Bible: Lucifer, Michael and Gabriel.
 (Abaddon and Apollyon, Hebrew and Greek names meaning Destruction and Destroyer in Revelation 9:11, are believed to be additional names for Lucifer.)

 - Lucifer is described by the prophet Isaiah as falling from heaven (Isaiah 14:12; Ezekiel 28:16) and Jesus attests to the fall of this evil spirit (Luke 10:18).
 Lucifer is now called Satan, a name meaning “adversary” (Revelation 12:9; Strong’s Lexicon).
 To learn more about Satan, read our article “Satan: A Profile.”

 - Gabriel is depicted as a messenger angel, bringing important announcements to the servants of God (Daniel 8:16; 9:21; Luke 1:11-19; 26).
 Please see our article “Archangel Gabriel” to learn more about the role of this angel.
 See the article “Angels” to learn more about the purpose for these spirit beings.

 - Michael is the only other high-ranking angel mentioned in the Bible, being identified by name five times.
 What does the archangel Michael’s name mean?
 Michael is a personal name, meaning, “Who is like God” (Holman Bible Dictionary, “Michael”).